 STAKEHOLDER MANAGEMENT & ENGAGEMENT GUIDE

-Best Complete Guide to Stakeholder Engagement & Management in 2020-2021
+The Best, Free, and Complete Guide for Conducting Stakeholder Engagement & Management

 Stakeholder management is one of the most important areas of change management.
 It begins with identifying which stakeholders are being impacted by a change project and where each stands on receptiveness.
 It has the goal of bringing all stakeholders onboard through engagement that mitigates resistance and drives support.